JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/Homelab-Blueprint.md

    exploit
    ```

-<p align="center"><em>If successful, this will spawn a root shell on the target system.
-This is for educational purposes only and should never be performed outside of authorized lab environments.</em></p>
+<h3 align="center"><em>If successful, this will spawn a root shell on the target system.
+This is for educational purposes only and should never be performed outside of authorized lab environments.</em></h3>

 ---
 <a name="phase4"></a><h1 align="center"><strong>Phase 4 – Installing Splunk (SIEM Integration)</strong></h1>

-<p align="center"><em>This is the only phase in the homelab that requires temporary internet access.
+<h3 align="center"><em>This is the only phase in the homelab that requires temporary internet access.
 Splunk is downloaded directly from the official site and installed on the Kali VM.
-After installation, return the VM to host-only mode to preserve network isolation.</em></p>
+After installation, return the VM to host-only mode to preserve network isolation.</em></h3>

 ### Objective:
 Install and configure Splunk on Kali Linux to serve as a SIEM platform for future log collection and monitoring.